hasksomatotoian/mentalist/instructions/F1_NEW_TOPICS.md

 - You will receive JSON document containing a list of the latest posts.
 Each post entry contains the ID, TITLE, and SUMMARY of the posts.

 - Group together posts that discuss the same topic.

-This includes creating topics for individual posts.
+- Create a topic for every post, even if it means creating a topic for just one post.

 - Avoid creating overly broad topics such as "Generic news"; aim to match the main topic of the post as closely as possible.